 There is an Alumni Association and the annual meetings of the association are held in the college.
-However, the association has not been able to contribute anything materially to the college.
+However, the association has not been able to contribute anything materially to the college so far.
+The former faculty of the institution are invited to various functions and meetings as guests and their advice is sought in matters academic.